-If you head into the wilderness I’m sure you know to that if you pack it in, you should pack it out.
+If you head into the wilderness I’m sure you know not to leave trash behind – Pack it in, pack it out, right?
 But what else do you need to know to protect nature (and avoid being an a-hole)?
-Learn how to Leave No Trace when hiking and camping to keep the wilderness wild.
+I’ve been teaching people about how to Leave No Trace when hiking and camping for decades.

 What is Leave No Trace?